Paunova/podcast-history/podcast-log.md

 - Escape with TV chef and cookbook author Rachel Khoo - EP003 | The Escape Artist Travel Podcast | 10/10/2020
 - Gone For A Run—Not to Palestine - E79 | The Genius Recipe Tapes | 11/11/2020
 - Cleaning up the cloud to help fight climate change - EP285 | The Stack Overflow Podcast | 11/12/2020
+- Pull Requests are welcome - EP272 | The Stack Overflow Podcast | 11/12/2020